Arch Craniofac Surg Search

 Patient consent

-The patient provided written informed consent for the publication and use of her images.
+All photographs were provided by the authors.
+The patients’ parents provided written informed consent for the publication and use of their children’s images.

 Author contributions